sn0w12/ComfyUI-Sn0w-Scripts/README.md

 ### Favourite Loras & Characters

-The custom lora loaders and the character selecter let you favourite loras and characters that are always at the top of the loaders.
-The favourite loras are across all your custom lora loaders and the normal lora loader, however the normal one is not sorted correctly.
+The custom Lora loaders and the character selector feature allow you to mark Loras and characters as favorites, placing them at the top of the loaders for easy access.
+Favorite Loras are accessible across all your custom Lora loaders and the standard Lora loader, although the standard loader does not sort them correctly.

 ![Favourite Showcase](./imgs/favourite_list.png)

 ## Text Highlighting

-Text in the copy/paste textbox can be highlighted when the text is in parentheses.
+Text in the copy/paste textbox will be highlighted when the text is in parentheses.

 ![Textbox](./imgs/textbox_highlighted.png)